rowanmoul/ArchSecureDualBoot/README.md

 chmod 400 /root/keys/policy-authorization-key.handle
 ```

-Storing the handle file in the clear on the efi partition is not a security issue as it simply refers to the key's location in the TPM nvram.
+Storing the handle file in the clear on the efi partition is not a security issue as it simply refers to the key's location in the TPM NVRAM.
 It does *not* provide access to the private area of the key (and the public area is always available anyway, through `tpm2_nvreadpublic` and `tpm2_readpublic`).

 #### Get the authorization key's name

-The name of the authorization key (which is a digest that uniquely identifies the key in the TPM) is needed to create the wildcard policy.
+The name of the authorization key (which is a digest that uniquely identifies the key in the TPM even if it is moved to a different NVRAM location) is needed to create the wildcard policy.

 ```Shell
 tpm2_readpublic --object-context policy-authorization-key.handle --name policy-authorization-key.name